neural-loop/visioninit.dev/content/services/web-security-ethical-hacking/index.md

   - 'Ethical Hacking Mindset: Approaching security from an adversarial perspective to uncover weaknesses before malicious actors do.'
 ---

 Security is not an afterthought; it's integral to robust development.
-VisionInit offers web security services grounded in **real-world vulnerability discovery** and a commitment to secure coding practices.
-With proven success in identifying and reporting security flaws through programs like the **Stanford Bug Bounty (~$1500 awarded)** and contributions to platforms like **HackerOne ($500 awarded)**, we bring a proactive, attacker-minded perspective to securing your web assets.
-Our focus is on integrating security throughout the Software Development Lifecycle (SDLC).
+Justin Riddiough offers web security services grounded in his real-world vulnerability discovery and a commitment to secure coding practices.
+With his proven success in identifying and reporting security flaws through programs like the **Stanford Bug Bounty (~$1500 awarded)** and contributions to platforms like **HackerOne ($500 awarded)**, he brings a proactive, attacker-minded perspective to securing your web assets.
+His focus is on integrating security throughout the Software Development Lifecycle (SDLC).

-- **Value Delivered:** Enhance your security posture with insights derived from practical vulnerability research.
-Protect your digital assets, build user trust, and reduce the risk of breaches by partnering with experience validated by recognized security programs.
+- **Value Delivered:** Enhance your security posture with insights derived from Justin's practical vulnerability research.
+Protect your digital assets, build user trust, and reduce the risk of breaches by partnering with experience he has validated by recognized security programs.